daronphang/programming-resources/logging/collecting/fluentd/fluentd.md

 ```
 tag         Specifies the origin where an event comes from
-time        Speciries the time when an event happens
+time        Specifies the time when an event happens
 record      Specifies the actual log as a JSON object
 ```